Linking engagement and performance: The social network analysis perspective: Results and Interpretation

+To answer our first research question, we build three multiple regression models that incorporate prior GPA [see Eq.~(\ref{eq:full})], with each collection network analyzed independently of any other.
+This corresponds to a total of 15 models with GPA as a control variable.
+Full models' statistics are reported in Table~\ref{tab:full_models} (see Table~S4 the Supplemental Material~\cite{supp} for a table with regression results for all tested full models).
+Again, we report the standardized coefficients for GPA ($\beta_{GPA}$) and the appropriate centrality ($\beta_X$ with $X\in\{I,O,C\}$), $F$ statistic ($F_{2,70}$), and adjusted R-squared ($R^2_{adj}$).
+We then use the likelihood ratio test (LRT) to compare each model against the benchmark to determine if they are statistically distinct.
+The results are shown in Table~\ref{tab:LRT}.

-In the first collection, no centrality measure emerged as a significant predictor of final grade (see Table \ref{tab:full_models}).
-Thus we conclude that integration levels at week 2 do not predict academic performance.
-We note that at this time, students mostly reported ties with their 4-5 group members sitting at the same table as them (assigned by the course instructor).
-We believe that this collection occurred too early in the semester for meaningful classroom connections to have formed.
+In the first collection, no centrality measure emerges as a significant predictor of final grade.
+Thus we conclude that integration levels at such an early time during the semester do not predict future academic performance.
+A comparison of the network [visualized in Fig.~\ref{fig:sna_development}(a)] with the course seating chart (provided by the course instructor) confirms that students mostly reported ties with their group members sitting at the same table.
+This suggests that this collection occurred too early in the semester for meaningful classroom connections to have formed and the reported interactions occurred mostly out of convenience stemming from physical proximity.